TheNumbat/Diopter/README.md

 ## Support

 Diopter requires a GPU with hardware ray tracing support.
-The following GPUs have been tested:
+The the following GPUs have been tested:

 - RTX 3080ti
 - RTX 4050
 - Radeon 890M

-Diopter has only been tested on Windows, but also builds and theoretically works on Linux.
+Diopter has only been tested on Windows, but also builds and theoretically works on linux.

 ## Build from Source